tyler-smith/bitcoin-abc/doc/developer-notes.md

 Several parts of the repository are software maintained elsewhere.

-Changes to these should preferably be sent upstream but bugfixes may also be submitted to Bitcoin ABC so that they can be integrated quickly.
+Changes to these should preferably be sent upstream but bugfixes may also be submitted to Bitcoin Cash so that they can be integrated quickly.
 Cosmetic changes should be purely taken upstream.

 Current third party libraries include: